JustAProDev/Discord-Lock-GC/README.md

 to take a groupchat id, just right click on the group chat and do " Copy ID " or search on google.

-example : " ;lock 982665203420385281 "
+You will also need Python to use it but if your not dumb you know that.
+Just watch a YT video or ask help. example : " ;lock 982665203420385281 "

 It will take 120 seconds to unlock because it rate limit a request.